 Good interpreters are not just reciters of fact.
-They weave storytelling with facts to contextualize the sight and reveal meaning and relationship.
+They weave storytelling with facts to contextualize the site and reveal meaning and relationship.

 • They dump too many facts onto the audience, overwhelming them with detail.